Inform 7 Concepts and Strategies

 - The “World” tab shows you a map of the rooms you’ve added to the game.

-In any of the Index tabs, items that you’ve defined (as opposed to items that are defined as part of the standard library) have an orange arrow next to them.
+In any of the Index tabs, items that you’ve defined (as opposed to items that are defined as part of the standard rules) have an orange arrow next to them.

-The remainder of this section will explore and explain some of the most common kinds, actions, verbs, relations and properties from the standard library that you’re likely to use when making things with Inform.
+The remainder of this section will explore and explain some of the most common kinds, actions, verbs, relations and properties from the standard rules that you’re likely to use when making things with Inform.
+The Inform Recipe Book is a great place to learn more about what the world model covers (helpfully ordered thematically, rather than as a gradually unfolding tutorial like this one).

 command.
 You can set the value of